Juan de Castillo (Jesuit): Mission

 Juan del Castillo began his missionary work immediately after being ordained a priest.
 He joined at Ijuí Roque González y de Santa Cruz who left him at the head of this reduction and went to found a new one.
 At Ijuí, presently in the western Brazilian municipality of Rio Grande do Sul, Juan helped Christianize the Guaranis, and taught the youngest to read and write.

 Death

 Juan del Castillo was assassinated on 17 November 1628 in Yjuhi, two days after his companions Roque Gonzalez and Alphonsus Rodriguez.
 The chieftain Nheçu, head of the surrounding region, was hostile to their Christianizing efforts.
 He ordered his men to murder the three religious, and he condemned all missionaries in general.
 Juan was murdered in the forest, but brought back and buried with his companions in the reduction of the Immaculate Conception.

 Public recognition

 Juan del Castillo along with Roque Gonzalez de Santa Cruz and Alfonso Rodriguez were beatified by Pope Pius XI in 1934.
 They were then together canonized on 16 May 1988 by John Paul II.
-The following is an excerpt from the homily of John Paul II during the canonization Mass in Asuncion (Paraguay):
+The following is an excerpt from the homily of John Paul II during the canonization Mass in Asunción (Paraguay):

-Tireless in preaching, austere in their personal lives, the love of Christ and the indigenous people led them to open new roads and raise reductions that facilitated the spread of the faith and ensured dignified living conditions for their brothers and sisters. ...The work of the Jesuit fathers enabled the Guarani peoples to pass, in a few years, from a state of semi-nomadic life to a singular civilization.